 2. A Piece Of Paper Depicting Your Grades Merely

-A degree is nothing more than a piece of paper telling what you did in your exam but what recruiters tend to look for is what you did in the whole span of your degree, what were you as a person in those 3 or 4 years.
+When you don’t have an interest in the subject you pursue, a degree can merely be a piece of paper telling what you did in your exam.
+But what companies and recruiters tend to look for is what you did in the whole span of your degree, what were you as a person in those 3 or 4 years.

 3. A College Degree Is Not A Guarantee For Your Skills

 Having a degree doesn’t mean that a person is skilled.
-If degrees would have been the only proof for skill and talent, then ‘probably we would have never heard about FACEBOOK or APPLE’.
+If degrees would have been the only proof for skill and talent, then ‘probably we would have never heard about Facebook or Apple.’

-These two things don’t come with a degree but with education and implementation of that education.
+These things don’t come with a degree but with education and implementation of that education.
 They were just ordinary people doing extraordinary things.

-Also at a private university in the US, a graduate can be tagged for a total of $168,000 for four years of education.
-Being said that sometimes it may not bring back so much worth to your own self and just turns you into yet another sheep in the flock.
+Also, at a private university in the US, a graduate can be tagged for a total of $168,000 for four years of education.
+Being said that, sometimes it may not bring back so much worth to your own self and just turns you into yet another sheep in the flock.

 4. College Graduates Are Just A Clone For Corporates